'Tinfoil Butterfly' Spreads Twitchy, Monstrous Wings

 Emma is hitchhiking her way to the Badlands.
 She has a fresh scar on her belly and her system is full of pain medication.
 She's in a van with a man named Lowell and things appear to be going well, but then she wakes up to a different reality.
 Lowell isn't the nice man he seemed to be, and soon Emma is running away after stealing a gun and the van and leaving Lowell on the pavement, bleeding from a bullet wound.

 The van runs out of gas in an abandoned town somewhere in the Black Hills of South Dakota.
 It's cold outside, and Emma seeks shelter in a dilapidated diner before passing out.
 When she wakes up she meets Earl, a young boy wearing a tinfoil mask who's stolen her gun and her pills — and who knows her name.
 Before Emma can process the wild stories Earl tells her, she follows him to a house where he asks her for help burying the body of his father, whom he killed using her pills.
 But the man isn't dead.
-And Earl is not a boy.
-Those two facts are just the tip of the proverbial iceberg.
+This fact is just the tip of the proverbial iceberg.
 What follows is a brutal, incredibly bizarre exploration of insanity, guilt, love, and the darkness inside all of us.

 Do you want a perfect recipe for creeping yourself out?
 Read Tinfoil Butterfly alone while listening to William Basinski.
 Seriously.
 This novel is a hybrid monster that's part Lovecraftian nightmare and part literary exploration of evil, all set in a town reminiscent of the Silent Hill video games.
 Its atmosphere is as dark as fresh asphalt and the conversations between Emma and Earl are as weird as anything Joe Lansdale ever wrote.
 So are Emma's memories: